 In 2017–18, about 9 percent of public school teachers had less than 3 years of teaching experience, 28 percent had 3 to 9 years of experience, 40 percent had 10 to 20 years of experience, and 23 percent had more than 20 years of experience.
 Lower percentages of teachers in 2017–18 than in 1999–2000 had less than 3 years of experience (9 vs. 11 percent) and over 20 years of experience (23 vs. 32 percent).
 At the same time, the percentage who had 10 to 20 years of experience was higher in 2017–18 than in 1999–2000 (40 vs. 29 percent).
 There was no measurable difference between 1999–2000 and 2017–18 in the percentage of teachers with 3 to 9 years of experience.

 Percentage distribution of teachers in public elementary and secondary schools, by years of teaching experience: School years 1999–2000 and 2017–18

 NOTE: Data are based on a head count of full-time and part-time teachers rather than on the number of full-time-equivalent teachers.
 Although rounded numbers are displayed, the figures are based on unrounded data.
 Detail may not sum to totals due to rounding.

 1 Education specialist degrees or certificates are generally awarded for 1 year’s work beyond the master’s level, including a certificate of advanced graduate studies.
 Doctor’s degrees include Ph.D., Ed.D., and comparable degrees at the doctoral level, as well as first-professional degrees, such as M.D., D.D.S., and J.D. degrees.

 SOURCE: U.S. Department of Education, National Center for Education Statistics.
-(2010).
-Status and Trends in the Education of Racial and Ethnic Groups (NCES 2010-015).
+(2021).
+The Condition of Education 2021 (NCES 2021-144), Characteristics of Public School Teachers.